benjymous/annotations/sandman/sandman.09.md

 off pretty well in this story, but in the women's story is portrayed as a real bastard.
 I was under the impression that Dream was a bastard in the men's story....
+   Joanna <JBird66680@aol.com> -- for the women's story
+   Ralf Hildebrandt added more details